chantastic/minions.css/README.markdown

 ## Padding

 Padding has a few extra rules.
 It does so to minimize the need for negative margin.
-I really negative margin.
+I really hate negative margin.

 Where `_` is used as a delimiter, all rules are applied to direct children.